-- Snacks – For energy and nourishment.
-Don’t forget to pack some for your birth partner too!
+- Snacks – Seriously, pack all of the snacks.
+For energy and nourishment.
+I was insatiable after birth.
+And don’t forget to pack some for your birth partner too!
 Here is a list of Good (and Healthy!)
 Snacks for your Hospital Bag.
 Having electrolytes, protein, and maybe a little caffeine were top priorities for me.

 - Cooler bag with icepacks.
 Make sure you ask your provider if there is a fridge provided.

 - Aromatherapy Oil (I chose a lavender roll-on version) – it helped with my anxiety and just in general during labor.

 - Portable speaker (charged!) if you plan on playing music to either pump you up or keep you relaxed and focused.

 - Entertainment for long labors – we chose to bring cards and our Nintendo Switch.
 Although phones can be entertaining enough usually.

 - Massaging Tools for labor.
 A tennis ball is great and cheap!